aptech/docs/docs/CR-declare.rst

     x = 0

-    //Initialize 'x' with the specified values and
+    // Initialize 'x' with the specified values and
-    //return a warning if 'x'already exists AND
+    // return a warning if 'x'already exists AND
-    //the 'Compile Options: declare warnings' is
+    // the 'Compile Options: declare warnings' is
-    //selected
+    // selected
     declare matrix x != { 1 2 3, 4 5 6, 7 8 9 };

         1 2 3